morbar/public/README.md

-# Note to those seeking access to commercial work
+# public
+Note about my commercial code.

-My current substantive code is commercial and I unable to make it public.
-However:
+My current substantive code is commercial and I unable to make sny of those repositries public.

 I attach a screenshot below of a readme.md file from one of my private commercial repositries.